Official collapses at NCAA men's tournament game between Gonzaga and USC

 Smith was feeling lightheaded while on the court, according to the TBS broadcast.

 He is being attended by trainers in the locker room and is stable, according to the TBS announcers.
+Smith will not be hospitalized, TBS reported.

 Video shows Smith standing in a corner of the court by the Gonzaga bench when he goes down backward without being able to use his arms to break his fall.
 A person on the Gonzaga bench immediately runs to his side.